Sea-swimming (also known as... swimming) has grown significantly in popularity over the past couple of years in Ireland.

 Balscadden Bay Beach

-Hidden away at the end of some steep steps past Howth village, this stony beach has plenty of concrete space to set up camp before taking a dip.
+Hidden away at the end of some steep steps past Howth village, this dreamy beach has plenty of space to set up camp before taking a dip.
 Looking out to the sea and the dramatic cliffs of Howth Head, it's a must-see for any swimmer in Dublin.

 If you're planning on using public transport, then Seapoint is a great shout for you as there is a DART Station super near the beach.
 It is made up of mostly large rocks and smooth sand and it's advised that you swim at high tide.
 You can also make your way into the water from the Martello tower at the north end of the beach.